-Answer: For a restaurant hall that is 20m long, 15m wide and 10m high, the total expenditure to cover the walls with wallpaper costs Rs 42,000.
+Answer: For a restaurant hall that is 20m long, 15m wide and 10m high, the total expenditure to cover the walls with wallpaper will cost Rs 42,000.

-For any cuboid with dimensions: length (l), breadth (b), and height (h), the total surface area is given as 2(lb + bh + hl).
+For any cuboid with dimensions: length (l), breadth (b), and height (h), the total surface area of cuboid is given as 2(lb + bh + hl).

 Length, l = 20m

 Breadth, b = 15m

 Height, h = 10m

 Since the interior of the hall except the ceiling and the base are covered with wallpaper, this means the wallpaper is covering the entire surface area of the restaurant hall except for the ceiling and the floor

 Let's find the total area covered by the wallpaper first:

 The total area covered by the wallpaper = Total surface area of all the faces of the restaurant hall - Surface area of the ceiling part and the Base

 Total surface area of all the faces of the restaurant hall = Total surface area of the rectangle = 2(lb + bh + hl) = 2(20×15 + 15×10 + 10×20) = 2 (300 + 150 + 200) = 2 × 650 = 1300 square metres.